How Much it Costs to OWN an RV: What to Know Before You Buy

-When you first get into the RV lifestyle and purchase a camper, there are a lot of additional costs that seemingly come out of nowhere.
-You agree to a deal on an RV and just when you think you’re ready to go camping, in the blink of an eye, you’re required to have insurance, buy parts, and realize you even need to pay to park the dang thing!
+When you buy an RV a lot of additional costs that seem to come out of nowhere.
+You have to get insurance, buy parts, and realize you even need to pay to park and store the thing!

 The Costs of RVing

-Figuring out which parts you need to buy before taking your RV out for the first time can be overwhelming, so here is a quick rundown of all the parts you need to go camping in comfort.
+Figuring out which parts you need to buy before taking your RV out for the first time can be overwhelming.
+Here is a quick rundown of the added parts you need to camping comfortably.

 Essential Parts: